 In addition to the historical and natural beauty, Payyanur is also popular for Theyyam that is one of the main events that happen here.
 Other than that, there are many festivals and small rituals that take place in the nearby temples and towns.

-3. Meenkulam Sree Krishna Temple.
 This temple is again one of the most charming temples carrying a very majestic spiritual aura.
 You can always find flocks of devotees across this place.
-This Sree Krishna temple is located in Olayambadi village in Kannur district.
+This Sree Krishna temple is located in Olayambadi village in the Kannur district.

-5. V-Pra Kayyal Floating Park.
-The V-Pra Kayyal Floating Park is a water park that is quite beautifully constructed and is situated on the top of the Vayalapra Kaayal.
+The V-Pra Kayyal Floating Park is a water park that is quite beautifully constructed and is situated on the top of the Vayalapra Kayal.
 The park is one of the most beautiful places in the Kannur district that attracts locals and tourists alike.

 Payyanur is a place that has cultural and historical significance along with many naturally alluring sighs to admire that will make you fall for this place at first glance.
 You are required to travel roughly 2,400, 1,000, 2,200, and 330km from Delhi, Mumbai, Kolkata, and Bengaluru, respectively.
 In case you are planning a visit to Payyanur, then listed below travel modes and routes can be considered for a comfortable and budget-friendly trip.